-Lunar Eclipse, 28 September 2015
+Lunar Total Eclipse, 28 September 2015

-The lunar eclipse of 28 September 2015 was notable in that it occurred with the Moon at perigee (so appearing slightly larger than average).
-The Moon entered the umbral shadow at 01:07 UT and left it at 04:27 UT.
+The lunar total eclipse of 28 September 2015 was notable in that it occurred with the Moon at perigee (so appearing slightly larger than average).
+The Moon entered the umbral shadow at 01:07 UT and left at 04:27 UT.
 Several members of OASI observed the event; the best photos and video are below.

 The Moon's appearance during a total lunar eclipse can vary enormously from one to the next.
 The geometry of the Moon's path through the umbra clearly plays an important role and, in fact, the Earth's atmosphere also has a major effect.
 Although the physical mass of the Earth blocks all direct sunlight from the umbra, the planet's atmosphere refracts some of the Sun's rays into the shadow.
 Earth's atmosphere contains varying amounts of water (in the form of clouds, mist, precipitation) and solid particles (as dust, organic debris, volcanic ash).
 This material filters and attenuates the sunlight before it is refracted into the umbra.
 For instance, large or frequent volcanic eruptions dumping huge quantities of ash into the atmosphere are often followed by very dark, red eclipses for several years.
 Extensive cloud cover along Earth's limb also tends to darken the eclipse by blocking sunlight.

 The French astronomer André-Louis Danjon (1890-1967) proposed a useful scale for evaluating the visual appearance and brightness of the Moon during a total lunar eclipse.
 "L" values for various luminosities are defined as follows: